 sudo apt install redis-server

-Once the installation is completed, Redis service will start automatically.
-To check the status of the service enter the following command:
+Once the installation is completed, the Redis service will start automatically.
+To check the status of the service enters the following command:

 sudo systemctl status redis-server

 redis-server.service - Advanced key-value store Loaded: loaded (/lib/systemd/system/redis-server.service; enabled; vendor preset: enabled) Active: active (running) since Thu 2019-11-30 14:23:35 PST; 15s ago Docs: http://redis.io/documentation, man:redis-server(1) Main PID: 2024 (redis-server) Tasks: 6 (limit: 2469) Memory: 8.9M CGroup: /system.slice/redis-server.service └─2020 /usr/bin/redis-server 127.0.0.1:6379

 To configure Redis as a cache you need to edit the